Diffractive vector meson photo-production in oxygen-oxygen and neon-neon ultraperipheral collisions at energies available at the CERN Large Hadron Collider: Results

 Figure~\ref{fig:Ot}, shows the predicted Mandelstam-$t$ distribution for the two vector mesons, the two processes, and the two models of the nuclear structure.
 The energy $W$ is chosen to correspond to mid-rapidity at the LHC.
 The prediction for coherent production is quite similar for both nuclear models before the first diffraction dip, where future measurements would be more precise.
 On the other hand, incoherent production seems to offer a window to distinguish between both approaches to model the nucleus, due to the predicted distinct shapes in the measurable Mandelstam-$t$ range (0.1--2) GeV$^2$.
 The predictions for \Jpsi are similar in shape and magnitude with the findings of Ref.~\cite{Mantysaari:2023qsq}.

 Figure~\ref{fig:OW}, shows the predicted energy dependence for the two vector mesons, the two processes, and the two models of the nuclear structure.
 In this case, the different nuclear models predict a different normalisation.
 What is interesting is that the prediction for the coherent case using the Woods-Saxon model is below than the prediction using the alpha-cluster model, while the opposite is true for the case of incoherent production, where the Woods-Saxon shape predicts a larger cross section than the alpha-cluster model.
 This observation applies to the photo-nuclear production of both vector mesons.
-It is worth noting that the alpha-cluster model predicts a cross section for \RZ incoherent photo-nuclear production that decreases with energy, as observed for proton targets~\cite{H1:2020lzc,Cepila:2023dxn}, while the Woods-Saxon approach yields a flat or even slowly increasing cross section.
+The difference in the predictions for the coherent cross section comes naturally from different normalization of thickness function for both nuclear models (see also e.g. Ref.~\cite{Loizides:2025ule} for the case of the total cross section).
+The difference in the predictions for the incoherent cross sections can be traced back to the fact that in the Woods–Saxon model, nucleons and hotspots can occupy a wider range of positions throughout the nucleus, leading to a large number of distinct configurations.
+In contrast, in the tetrahedral model, nucleons are grouped into relatively fixed clusters, which limits the number of possible configurations.
+This explanation also applies for the predictions using the Woods–Saxon and PGCM models of neon presented below.
+The alpha-cluster model not only produces a smaller incoherent cross section, but also predicts that the incoherent photo-nuclear production of $\rho^0$ decreases with energy, as observed for proton targets~\cite{H1:2020lzc,Cepila:2023dxn}, while the Woods-Saxon approach yields a flat or even slowly increasing cross section.

 Figure~\ref{fig:Oi} explores this behaviour in more detail.
 This figure shows the predicted energy dependence of the incoherent process at different fixed values of Mandelstam-$t$ for the two vector mesons and the two models of the nuclear structure.
 At small Mandelstam-$t$, which corresponds to sampling large areas of the transverse distribution of gluons in the target, the incoherent cross section grows with energy for both vector mesons and both models.
 In this kinematic range, the Woods-Saxon model predicts a larger cross section than the alpha-cluster model.
 The opposite happens at large Mandelstam-$t$, which corresponds to small areas of the transverse distribution of gluons in the target.
 Furthermore, for the case of \RZ, the cross section decreases with energy in this kinematic region, while for the \Jpsi a clear flattening of the cross section growth with energy is observed.
 These behaviours suggest that multi-differential measurements of the energy dependence at different Mandelstam-$t$ ranges could be used to constrain the models of the nuclear shape of oxygen, and eventually also observe the saturation-induced decrease of the cross section at large energies and large Mandelstam-$t$.